Shroud-email/shroud.email/README.md

 ## To do

-- [ ] Handle emails with multiple recipients
 - [ ] Handle attachments
 - [ ] Limit number of aliases (5?)
 - [ ] Custom aliases (pro)